Introduction to Data Preparation

 - Select Filter to keep <

-This will remove all INDUS values less than 7.87
+This will remove all INDUS values greater than 6.2

 Updating Wrong Values